kokolegorille/go/README.md

 # Go

 ## Description

 This package contains logic to play the game of go.
 Nothing related to the go language...
-It is [godash](https://github.com/duckpunch/godash) ported to elixir.
+It is [godash](https://github.com/duckpunch/godash) ported to elixir, but it checks also ko rule, and holds information about captures count.

 ## Installation